Deterministic LOCC transformation of three-qubit pure states and entanglement transfer: Theorems and their physical meanings

-In this section, we define the parameters that we use in the present paper.
+In this section, we list up Theorems in this article and describe their physical meaning.

 We consider only three-qubit pure states throughout the present paper.
+Before listing up Theorems, we introduce a useful expression of three-qubit pure states.
 An arbitrary pure state $\left|\psi\right\rangle$ of the three qubits $A$, $B$ and $C$ is expressed in the form of the generalized Schmidt decomposition